-- Phase III of Assembly Row includes 277,000 square feet of office space, 56,000 square feet of retail space, and 500 residential units.
-As of December 31, 2022, Phase III is substantially complete, with expected final costs between \$475 million and \$485 million. - Phase III at Pike & Rose includes a 212,000 square foot office building (which includes 7,000 square feet of ground floor retail space and approximately 45,000 square feet is our new corporate headquarters).
-As of December 31, 2022, Phase III is substantially complete, with final estimated costs between \$130 million and \$135 million. - Phase IV at Pike & Rose is a 276,000 square foot office building (which includes 10,000 square feet of ground floor retail space).
-Approximately 157,000 square feet of the office space is pre-leased to two tenants.
-The building is expected to cost between \$185 million and \$200 million, and begin delivering in late 2023. - The first phase of construction on Santana West includes an eight story 376,000 square foot office building, which is expected to cost between \$300 million and \$315 million. - Throughout the portfolio, we currently have redevelopment projects underway with a projected total cost of approximately \$228 million that we expect to stabilize over the next several years.
+- Phase IV at Pike & Rose is a 276,000 square foot office building (which includes 10,000 square feet of ground floor retail space).
+Approximately 172,000 square feet of the office space is leased to two tenants, and approximately 8,000 square feet of retail is leased.
+The building is expected to cost between \$185 million and \$200 million, and began delivering in late September 2023.
+As of December 31, 2023, approximately 109,000 square feet of office space is open. - Construction on Santana West includes an eight story 376,000 square foot office building, which is expected to cost between \$315 million and \$330 million.
+Approximately 29,000 square feet of space is leased as of December 31, 2023. - Throughout the portfolio, we currently have redevelopment projects underway with a projected total cost of approximately \$321 million that we expect to stabilize over the next several years.

-The above includes our best estimates based on information currently known, however, the completion of construction, final costs, and the timing of leasing and openings may be further impacted by the current environment including the duration and severity of the economic impacts of COVID-19, supply chain disruptions, broader economic conditions, and inflation.
+The above includes our best estimates based on information currently known, however, the completion of construction, final costs, and the timing of leasing and openings may be further impacted by the current environment including the duration and severity of the economic impacts of broader, as well as local, economic conditions, inflation, higher interest rates, and higher operating costs.

-The development of future phases of Assembly Row, Pike & Rose and Santana Row will be pursued opportunistically based on, among other things, market conditions, tenant demand, and our evaluation of whether those phases will generate an appropriate financial return.
+The development of future phases of Assembly Row, Pike & Rose, Santana Row, and other properties will be pursued opportunistically based on, among other things, market conditions, tenant demand, and our evaluation of whether those phases will generate an appropriate financial return.